polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Ergonomics

-It is mandatory for elastic parachains to switch to the new receipt format.
+It is mandatory for elastic parachains to switch to the new receipt format and commit to a core by sending the `UMPSignal::SelectCore` message.
 It is optional but desired that all parachains switch to the new receipts for providing the session index for disputes.

 The implementation of this RFC itself must not introduce any breaking changes for the parachain runtime or collator nodes.